Yonathan Daza Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.1 K/9, the 10th-best in MLB.

-- The Cardinals have the 22nd-ranked team ERA across all MLB pitching staffs (4.97).
+- The Cardinals have a 5.06 team ERA that ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to give up the eighth-fewest home runs in baseball (nine total, 0.9 per game).
+- The Cardinals rank 14th in baseball in home runs given up (12 total, 1.1 per game).

-- The Cardinals will send Mikolas (0-1) out for his third start of the season.
+- Flaherty (1-1) starts for the Cardinals, his third of the season.

-- His last time out was on Wednesday against the Atlanta Braves, when the right-hander tossed six innings, surrendering five earned runs while allowing nine hits.
+- The righty last pitched on Saturday against the Milwaukee Brewers, when he threw five innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.